lamhq/tech-notes/pages/backend/python/types/boolean.md

 ## Introduction

-To represent true and false, Python provides you with the boolean data type.
 The boolean value has a technical name as `bool`.

 ## The bool() function